Achilles fights the Ethiopian king Memnon, watched by their divine mothers Thetis and Eos.

 (left) is shown in Greek armour, while the barbarian Memnon wears Samnitic armour.

-The Ethiopian king has fallen to his knees, and his mother Eos, shown above him, is
+Memnon has fallen to his knees, and his mother Eos, shown above him, is evidently

-evidently distraught, while Thetis, the mother of Achilles, appears serene.
-Hermes,
+distraught, while Thetis, the mother of Achilles, appears serene.
+Hermes, holding

 A ceramic plate with a depiction of Menelaos and Hektor fighting over the body of the Trojan hero